kevinsullivan/concepts_exploration/collection/impl/frontend/packages/collectiongen/generated/collection/doc/CollectionApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **insert**
-> Collection insert(bucket, prefix, contentType, collectionItemPair)
+> CollectionInt insert(bucket, prefix, contentType, collectionItemPairInt)

 insert an item into the collection